lastlink/docs-1/01-getting-started/03-installation.md

 ### Installation Walkthrogh

-#### Step 0 – Requeriments
+#### Step 0 – Requirements
-The pre-installation step, it will only be shown if a requirements wasn't found.
+This pre-installation step will only be shown if the server requirements are not met.

 #### Step 1 – Project Info
 * _Project Name_ – The name of this project